Hunintuitive/hunintuitive.github.io/content/en/teaching/realfood/index.md

 - **Sugar (Sucrose):** Composed of 50% fructose and 50% glucose, where fructose — metabolized exclusively by the liver — can overwhelm it when consumed excessively and without proper fiber as in whole fruits for example.
 - **Alcohol (Ethanol):** Just as poisonous as fructose, it is metabolized solely by the liver, which can lead to damage and an inability to perform its other vital metabolic functions.
 Liverdamage, fatty liver can be the result.
 - **Caffeine:** Found in coffee, tea, and many sodas, caffeine is safe in moderation but can lead to toxicity and even death in excessive amounts.
-- **Certain Mushrooms:** Some wild mushrooms are toxic and can cause severe illness or death if consumed, even in small quantities.
-- **Bitter Almonds:** These contain cyanogenic compounds that release cyanide when metabolized, contrasting with safe sweet almonds.
 - **Lead and Heavy Metals:** Found in some contaminated food products due to industrial contamination, these pose severe risks to health.

 ## A Brief Overview of Essential Nutrients